zellij-org/zellij-org.github.io/docs/src/installation.md

 ## Binary Download

-Binaries are made available each release for the Linux and MacOS operating systems.
+Pre-built binaries are available each release for Linux, macOS, and Windows on the [release page](https://github.com/zellij-org/zellij/releases).

-It is possible to download the binaries for these on the [release](https://github.com/zellij-org/zellij/releases) page.
+### Linux / macOS

 Once downloaded, untar the file:
 ```